FelixAlvarado/Outbreak/README.md

 ### Overview

 This project is a simulation of a zombie outbreak.
-It was inspired by [Conway's Game of life] (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), which features the life and death of cells based on their neighbors .
+It was inspired by [Conway's Game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), which features the life and death of cells based on their neighbors .

 Both people and zombies will reside on a field where they can move one unit up,down, left, or right during each turn.
 Zombies chase the nearest person while people run away.